-Bushings are cushions made of rubber, polyurethane or other materials.
+Bushings are cushions made of rubber, polyurethane, or other materials.
 They are mounted on car suspension and steering joints to absorb road bumps, control the amount of movement in the joints, and reduce noise and vibration.

-Bushings are used for control arms, stabilizer bars (sway bars), ball joints, tie rods, shock absorber, and strut mounts, and other suspension and steering parts, as well as in engine and transmission mounts.
+Bushings are used for control arms, stabilizer bars (sway bars), ball joints, tie rods, shock absorbers, and strut mounts, and other suspension and steering parts, as well as in engine and transmission mounts.
 They wear and crack from friction, age, heat, exposure to road salt and lubricants, and the stress of frequent movement and weight loads.

 Let’s look at the types of bushings and the signs of wear of them in more detail.

 There are several types of bushings.
 Types of bushings can be based on location.

 Axle Support Bushings

 Usually, they are located on the arms which connect the axle carrier assembly and the vehicle’s frame.